cloudlinux/cloudlinux-single-doc/docs/manager/README.md

 **Premium suite limitations**

 * the websites must be served with Apache web server;
-* the websites must use [PHP-FPM](https://blog.cpanel.com/how-to-use-php-fpm-with-cpanel/) handler.
+* the websites must use PHP-FPM handler.

 ### Limitations
 There are the following requirements to use AccelerateWP:
 * the server must have CloudLinux SOLO license;
-* the server must be powered with cPanel.
+* the server must be powered with cPanel or Plesk.

 ### Administrator interface